oracle-livelabs/apex/apex-professional-hol17/implementing-security-inapp.md

   ![Click Administration](images/run-app2.png " ")

-23. Now, Login to the application using your **Facebook Credentials**.
+23. Now, log in to the application using your **Facebook Credentials**.

   ![Login into Facebook](images/fb-login1.png " ")